thomasleese/acorn/README.md

 # ![Jet][logo]

+> Jet is a elegant, minimalistic, high-level programming language implemented
+> in C++ with LLVM.
+It borrows ideas from MATLAB, Julia, Python and many other
+> programming languages.
+It supports features such as multiple-dispatch,
-> Python with multiple-dispatch and without classes.
+> operating overloading, static typing with inference and concurrency.

 ## Progress